6xpencer/6xpencer/README.md

 | **Measured, not guessed** | Frame time, cold start, and bundle size tracked in CI. |
 | **Boring where it counts** | Novel in the product, conservative in the plumbing. |

-The uncomfortable version: mobile-first means desktop gets fewer features.
-On-device AI means smaller models and real accuracy tradeoffs.
-Offline-first means writing conflict resolution nobody thanks you for.
-Built to last means shipping slower in week one to ship faster in month six.
-Every principle costs something.
-These are the costs worth paying.

 ---

 ## Stack